Home

 the services that are available for mobile users with a WAP browser

-- News
+• News

-headlines - Your WAP provider normally provides a link to
+– Your WAP provider normally provides a link to

-a news service from it's homepage.
+a news service from its homepage.
 Access news, sport and financial

 headlines from the homepage of your WAP provider to stay up-to-date